Is a Qualified Personal Residence Trust (QPRT) a Good Option Today?

 Your home will count toward the value of your estate anyway at its current fair market value if you should die after you’ve transferred your property into the trust, but before the time when you must start paying rent.
 You would have gone through all this trouble for nothing.

 And if you do live long enough to begin paying rent?
-Keep in mind that it’s taxable income to your beneficiary.
+Keep in mind that it’s taxable income for your beneficiary.

 QPRTs are generally irrevocable.
 You’re more or less locked in for life when you sign on the dotted line, although in some cases you might be able to have the trust declared void if you don't begin paying rent when you're supposed to, or if you otherwise don't perform according to the QPRT's terms.